 In addition to his expertise in community living, he’s parlayed his passion for good process into a consulting business focused on cooperative group dynamics, styled CANBRIDGE (Consensus And Network Building for Resolving Impasse and Developing Group Effectiveness), since 1987.

 Read his blog Laird’s Commentary on Community and Consensus

-All Designing a Community Membership Process classes are on Thursdays from (with the exception of November 23):
+All Designing a Community Membership Process classes are on Thursdays from:

 “Even though I’ve lived in community for almost 20 years, I learned a lot from Laird.
 I’m eager to share ideas that will improve our community’s communication going forward.
 So many ideas were gleaned that we will need to prioritize where to start first.”

 “Laird has years of experience and is very generous in sharing this in the class.
 Some of the topics covered made me aware that our community needs to prepare for some eventualities that we haven’t thought about.
 Nice mix of handouts, slides and online talk.
 I have told members of my community that I highly recommend the course.”

 -Eleanor de Mooy

 “Laird is direct, complete in his course format, and inclusive of his students in group break-outs and engaging with students throughout his lecture.
 His life experience brings a strong foundation to want he is teaching.”

 - Early bird discount through February 5, 2023: $249